suhock/php-dependency-injection/README.md

 #### Map an interface to an implementation

-The container will provide classes by using the instance provider of the specified implementing subclass.
+The container will provide classes by resolving the specified implementing subclass in its place.
 You must therefore also add the implementing class to the container.

 ```php
 class ContainerBuilder